adamhowell/mainland/README.md

 ## License

 The software is free for use under the MIT License.
-Please contact [support@mainland.si](mailto:support@mainland.ai?subject=Mainland%20License) for questions about other licensing options.

 ## Authors & Contributors

-This library is made by Mainland.ai a hosted version of MainlandJS for teams.
 Developed by Yaroslav Luchenko and Adam Howell.